deninedelbalso/virtual-pet/README.md

 # Virtual-Pet
-This project invoved utilizing Java to create a virtual pet.
+This project used Java to create a virtual pet.
+Pookie, the blobfish, can be fed, played with and cleaned up after.

 ## Skills Required
 * Git / Bash